Automattic/wc-calypso-bridge/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+= 1.0.4 =
+* More Calypsoify style fixes
+* Fix for setup checklist errors
+* Fix for MailChimp activation

 = 1.0.3 =
 * Various style fixes for Calypsoify + WooCommerce.